 Next, other medical causes are excluded some that present similarly to autoimmune encephalitis are Wernicke encephalitis, Intoxications such a neuroleptic malignant syndrome and serotonin syndrome, lymphoma or carcinomatous meningitis may present similarly to autoimmune encephalitis.

 At symptom presentation, about 80% of patients with autoimmune encephalitis have mild-to-moderate CSF lymphocytic pleocytosis (usually <100 white blood cells/μl), 30% have mild-to-moderate increase of protein concentration, and 50–60% have oligoclonal bands.
 These bands can be present even when routine CSF studies are normal.
+CSF studies can be normal in patients with early active autoimmune encephalitis.
+Combined abnormal CSF WBC count, protein, and oligoclonal bands are more likely when a shorter time between symptomatic-onset-to-Lumbar puncture occurs.
 In contrast to most autoimmune encephalitis, the limbic encephalitis associated with LGI1-specific antibodies frequently occurs with normal or minimal CSF findings.

 Other testing: Magnetic resonance imaging (MRI) of the brain with and without contrast for abnormalities suggestive of autoimmune encephalitis is very useful in patients with limbic encephalitis, usually showing increased FLAIR/T2 signal involving one or both temporal lobes.
 It is possible that the MRI may be read as normal.
 FDG-PET is suggested to be more sensitive than MRI and 18fluorodeoxyglucose (18F-FDG) PET imaging has been reported to typically reveal medial temporal lobe hypermetabolism even in MRI-negative or inconclusive cases.
 The FDG-Pet is particularly important for patients with limbic encephalitis who often have normal or non-specific MRI findings.
-EEG (often sleep deprived so the neurologist can see how your brain is functioning when it is tired or a 24 hour EEG) possibilities include: low wave activity in temporal lobes, diffuse slowing, epileptic activity or extreme delta brush pattern.
+EEG (often sleep deprived so the neurologist can see how your brain is functioning when it is tired or a 24 hour EEG) possibilities include: e.g., extreme delta brush and generalized rhythmic delta activity in anti-NMDAR encephalitis, low wave activity in temporal lobes, diffuse slowing, and epileptic activity.
 Any one of these are a possible finding of evidence.
+This summary, Using Electroencephalogram (EEG) for quicker diagnosis and prediction of the likely course for patients with Autoimmune Encephalitis, is written for the layperson via our partnership with Monash University.
 Cat scan may be performed for a tumor search, Lumbar puncture for any signs of inflammation or disease in the central nervous system.